Comet: Short period

 Periodic comets or short-period comets are generally defined as those having orbital periods of less than 200 years.
 They usually orbit more-or-less in the ecliptic plane in the same direction as the planets.
+They have aphelion 4 AU.
 Their orbits typically take them out to the region of the outer planets (Jupiter and beyond) at aphelion; for example, the aphelion of Halley's Comet is a little beyond the orbit of Neptune.
 Comets whose aphelia are near a major planet's orbit are called its "family".
 Such families are thought to arise from the planet capturing formerly long-period comets into shorter orbits.